 - 8 out of 10 millennials won’t make a purchase without reading a review first.

-In order to draw more young consumers to online stores, ecommerce digital marketing programs must embrace some of the things that used to make traditional shopping so appealing – namely, personalized product recommendations and lightning-fast acquisition of purchased products.
+To draw more young consumers to online stores, ecommerce digital marketing programs should embrace some of the things that used to make traditional shopping so appealing – namely, personalized product recommendations and lightning-fast acquisition of purchased products.

 No one appreciates a hovering salesperson.
 But we all like to feel special.